rpggamage/kv-audio-frontend-by-rpg/zHowToFront.md

 - https://www.youtube.com/shorts/kKR6oQxImnE
 -

-- So for table we need 2 number of useState(for data and to check data loaded) and 1 useEffect (Not a rule but)
+- So for table we need 2 number of hooks ,useState(for data and to check data loaded) and 1 useEffect (Not a rule but)
 - useLocation Hook to navigate with data
 - ```
                    <button